IHCDA programs for homebuyers in Indiana

 Now that you know all your options, you may be asking yourself: “What next?”

 A great first move would be to take a look at your credit score and see how you measure up to your ideal loan’s requirements.
 You can get a free score through the site Credit Sesame.

 Was your score disappointing?
 That’s OK; you have plenty of options.
-An organization like Self credit repair can help you bring your score up without using a credit card.
+An organization like Credit Strong can help you bring your score up without using a credit card.

 When you’re in good shape, don’t forget to gather the important documents you’ll need to prove you’ve got money in the bank and money floating in.